British Aerospace Hawk 200: Engine

 The Hawk 200 was originally powered by an Adour 871 two shaft, low bypass ratio turbofan engine from Rolls-Royce Turbomeca, providing the aircraft with 26.00 kN of thrust.
 In 2005, the Adour 951 engine was certified for use on the Hawk 200.
 The improved Adour 951 has improved performance (rated at 29.00 kN thrust) and has up to twice the service life of the Adour Mk 871.
 It features an all-new fan and combustor, revised HP and LP turbines, and introduces Full Authority Digital Engine Control (FADEC).

 Both engines are non-afterburning versions of the Adour series, and are fed by air intakes on both sides of the fuselage.
 The internal fuel tanks are installed in the fuselage and compartmented integral tanks located in the wings, containing up to 1361 kg of fuel.
-Up to two 591-liter drop tanks can also be carried on the inboard underwing pylons.
+Up to two 591-litre drop tanks can also be carried on the inboard underwing pylons.

 Operational history

+Indonesia

+During the 1999 East Timorese crisis, Indonesian Air Force Hawk 109s and Hawk 209s were stationed at the El Tari Airport in Kupang, West Timor to cover Indonesian military withdrawal from East Timor.
+On two occasions in September 1999, the Hawk 209s were sent to intercept Australian military aircraft.
+A Hawk 209 and a Hawk 109 were directed to intercept two RAAF F/A-18 Hornets heading for Indonesian airspace on 16 September and on 23 September, two Hawk 209s were scrambled to intercept an RAAF F-111 Aardvark that flew over East and West Timor.

+As part of the preparation for the 2003–2004 Indonesian offensive in Aceh against the Free Aceh Movement (GAM) separatist, a flight of Hawk 209 were deployed to the Polonia Airport, Medan on 15 May 2003.
+On the first day of the offensive on 19 May, four Hawk 209s provided air covers for an airborne landing at Sultan Iskandar Muda Airport in Banda Aceh and a Marines amphibious landing in Samalanga, Bireuën Regency.
+The Hawk 209s also conducted show of force flight over GAM-held areas in Bireuën and Lhokseumawe.
+On 20 May, the second day of the offensive, two Hawk 209s escorted six C-130 Hercules that were carrying troops for airborne landing in Takengon area and then provided air cover for the landing.
+Few hours later, two Hawk 209s were again deployed for another sortie of the same detail.
+The Hawk 209 flight returned to their home base at Roesmin Nurjadin Air Base, Pekanbaru on 21 May 2003.
+During the deployment, the Hawk 209s were armed with LAU-131/A rocket pods for 2.75 in FFAR, which was shared with the OV-10 Broncos that were also based in Medan.